mykelalvis/FT/Traveller/WORKING/Mongoose/Robot Handbook.md

 manipulator arm to aid positioning and extraction.
-The drone’s onboard thrusters can provide the equivalent of 1G acceleration for three hours but the drone generally relies on solar power and occasional station- keeping to operate at its target site.
+The drone’s onboard thrusters can provide the equivalent of 1G acceleration for three hours but the drone generally relies on solar power and occasional station-keeping to operate at its target site.
 If operating without or far from sunlight, it can function for 18 hours in full darkness before depleting its batteries.